 How do Christians constructively engage cultural and political discussions in this increasingly divisive age?
-Whether we’re speaking up at a city council meeting, figuring out how to navigate a touchy subject over Thanksgiving dinner, or expressing (or not expressing) our opinions on social media, how do we talk about important issues in a way that’s effective and winsome?
-Stephanie Summers, CEO of the Center for Public Justice, joins Joanna and Dustin to discuss opportunities for engagement in public life.
+Whether we're speaking up at a city council meeting, figuring out how to navigate a touchy subject over Thanksgiving dinner, or expressing (or not expressing) our opinions on social media, how do we talk about important issues in a way that's effective and winsome?
+Stephanie Summers, CEO of the Center for Public Justice, joins Joanna Meyer and Dustin Moody to discuss opportunities for engagement in public life.

 On citizenship as an expression of faith: